shravr/Automated-Course-Grading-Assistant/README.md

 # Automated-Course-Grading-Assistant

-Python script run via the command line that processes csv files to produce a final score report in json
+Python script run via the command line that processes csv files to produce a final score report in json.

+First four csv files need to be created.
+The csv files found in this repo show the template that needs to be followed for courselists, student lists, mark breakdowns and test scores.

 Import libraries necessary - json, sys, pandas